Rainforest and Bronzebacks (Part 1)

 Karma tryoni

 With the evening setting in, we returned to the mountains and waited for the appropriate hours.
 Tensions were high as we jumped back in the ute and flicked on the light bar, it was significantly warmer than the night before but we didn’t want to jinx it.
 After only cruising for a short while, I mashed the brakes and jumped out, I thought I’d seen something on Nick’s side but it hadn’t looked right for a snake.
 I rounded the car and there it was, a beautifully long and thick skink with its head periscoped in the air, looking very bemused at the sight of us.
 We’d done it, a Coerano was ours and celebrations ensued.
 Without wasting too much time of the precious early hours of cruising we were off again, only to round another corner and spot a second one on the road.
 We couldn’t believe our luck, two skinks had made the perfect night.
-It did seem though that we had used all our herping tokens to find our goal, with the rest of the night quiet bar a Coastal Carpet Python (M. spilota).
-Nevertheless, it was happy herpers that made their way back down the range later that night (with a last minute appearance of a Bandy Bandy (V. annulata)) before camping at Casino.
+It did seem though that we had used all our herping tokens to find our goal, with the rest of the night quiet bar a Coastal Carpet Python (Morelia spilota).
+Nevertheless, it was happy herpers that made their way back down the range later that night (with a last minute appearance of a Bandy Bandy (Vermicella annulata)) before camping at Casino.

 Coeranoscincus reticulatus